Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility

 \section{Introduction}

-Recent progress in Code-LLMs~\citep{zheng-etal-2024-opencodeinterpreter, lozhkov2024starcoder2stackv2, hui2024qwen25codertechnicalreport, guo2024deepseekcoderlargelanguagemodel} has demonstrated remarkable performance across various software engineering applications.
+Can LLMs understand code and algorithms?
+What would it mean for them to understand code and algorithms to begin with?
+We frame such understanding as a \emph{code inversion} problem.
+Indeed, recent progress in Code-LLMs~\citep{zheng-etal-2024-opencodeinterpreter, lozhkov2024starcoder2stackv2, hui2024qwen25codertechnicalreport, guo2024deepseekcoderlargelanguagemodel} has demonstrated remarkable performance across various software engineering applications.
 However, evaluating the reasoning ability of Code-LLMs requires going beyond isolated input–output predictions.
 Most existing code reasoning benchmarks evaluate single-direction execution, either forward execution, i.e., predicting the output from the input and code~\citep{pmlr-v235-gu24c,jain2025livecodebench,11029885,li2025codeio,liu2024codemind} or backward execution, i.e., inferring the input from the output and code~\citep{pmlr-v235-gu24c,li2025codeio}.
 While these tasks are valuable, they overlook a key property of robust reasoning systems: the ability to integrate forward and backward execution into a coherent and reversible process~\citep{jiang-etal-2024-forward}.
-Forward execution can often be solved through surface-level pattern matching, memorisation, or statistical correlation rather than genuine mechanistic understanding.
+Forward execution can often be solved through surface-level pattern matching, memorisation, or statistical correlation rather than genuine mechanistic understanding~\citep{pmlr-v235-gu24c,jain2025livecodebench}.
 Inversion, however, is fundamentally different.
 It requires the model to understand the forward execution as a bijective encoding function and then construct a corresponding decoding function that perfectly recovers the original input.
-An LLM might achieve high accuracy in one direction, yet fail to maintain logical compatibility when the process is inverted, leading to inconsistencies.
+An LLM might achieve high accuracy in one direction, yet fail to maintain logical compatibility when the process is inverted, leading to inconsistencies~\citep{min2024beyond,pmlr-v235-allamanis24a,xu-etal-2025-cruxeval,liu2025assessing}.
 Success on a round-trip inversion provides more substantial evidence of deep semantic code understanding than forward-only accuracy.
 Because inversion cannot be solved by local pattern matching alone, models must implicitly construct a consistent internal execution model.
 Failures to close the loop and achieve self-consistency thus indicate that forward correctness was fragile, derived from template matching and API memorisation~\citep{wang-etal-2024-unlocking} rather than mechanistic reasoning~\citep{he-etal-2025-large} about data flow and control logic.
 Investigation into these areas is vital to advance LLMs from pattern-based generation tools to mechanistically grounded, trustworthy code assistants capable of deep, bidirectional understanding.